justiceo/Angularize-wp/README.md

 What you need to run this app:
 * `node` and `npm` (Use [NVM](https://github.com/creationix/nvm))
 * Ensure you're running Node (`v4.1.x`+) and NPM (`2.14.x`+)
+* Ensure webpack is installed globally or install by running `npm i -g webpack`

 ## Installing